christophhart/hise_documentation/hise-modules/sound-generators/list/streamingsampler.md

 ### Export to HLAC (Monolith)

-A Map Editors SampleMap let's you play the samples directly from the Samples folder.
-This is not the most efficient way to play samples, especially if you have a lot of mapped samples.
+A freshly mapped SampleMap plays the samples directly from the Samples folder.
+This is not the most efficient way to play samples,though, especially if you have a lot of mapped samples.

 Here HLAC (HISE Lossless Audio Codec) comes in to compress all the SampleMaps samples into one big "monolith" chunk. **Export to HLAC** will render your samples in a single compressed file, and access the samples from within.
 This shrinks the overall filesize + speeds up file access.
 The `.ch1` monolith files will end up in the root directory of the [Samples Folder](/working-with-hise/project-management/projects-folders/samples).

 > Read this Forum entry of Christoph if you want to understand how it works behind the hood: [HISE Lossless Audio Codec is ready](https://forum.hise.audio/topic/236/hise-lossless-audio-codec-is-ready)